Stratus3D/dotfiles/docs/useful_commands.md

 * `set list!` to toggle showing of whitespace characters.
 * `g;` go back a change position
 * `g,` go forward a change position
-* `vim -V9logfile` tell Vim to log to file a named `logfile` in the current directory
 * `:'<,'>:w !<command>` pipe selection to STDIN of `<command>`.
 For example, to count the words selected run `:'<,'>:w !wc -w` or `:'<,'>:w !haste|pbcopy` to send to pastebin and copy the URL.
 * `g^g` print number of selected lines when in visual mode
 * `^x^l` complete whole line
 * `cfdo s/foo/bar/g | update` - find and replace in all files in quickfix
 * `:g/^\d/norm A;` - use g + norm to add a semicolon to every line that starts with a number.
-* `vim --startuptime timeCost.txt timeCost.txt` - record the startup time of vim.
 * `e! ++enc=<encoding>` - reopen the file as a different encoding.
 * `:r https://stratus3d.com/index.html` load remote file into buffer
 * `:e https://stratus3d.com/index.html` load remote file into new buffer